-The second and most effective way of acquiring B Roll footage is to get with your production team and shoot the footage yourselves.
+The second and most effective way of acquiring B-Roll footage is to get with your production team and shoot the footage yourselves.
 This would definitely be the preferred method for corporate video production.
 Schedule to shoot on days in between or after you have wrapped principal photography.
-It is recommended that you schedule these days during the initial Pre-Production phase of a project to avoid misunderstandings and surprise invoices.
+It is recommended that you schedule these days during the initial pre-production phase of a project to avoid misunderstandings and surprise invoices.

 Benefits to shooting your own B-RollWhen you opt to shoot your own B-Roll, you have the ability to match continuity with the principal photography and give it a very professional look.
 You have full control to satisfy your camera preference, resolution, and stabilization.
 There are endless options to choose from when it comes to gear and technique and they're all at your disposal when you and your team execute the shoot yourselves.
 You also have full control over blocking, wardrobe, makeup, props, location, etc. The ability to manipulate the content further to meet the needs of the client is for sure an added benefit.

 One last tip -- Treat the B Roll footage like principal photography and do not rush through it.
 It's just as important/effective and in many cases can make or brake a project.